What is Kilifi’s infrastructure like?

 What about malaria?

 Just like anywhere else along the Kenyan coast and most of East Africa, Kilifi is an endemic area for malaria.
 However, Kilifi is home to a site for the KEMRI-Wellcome Trust, the Kenya Medical Research Institute, a major centre for clinical and epidemiological research on malaria.
 Thanks in large part to KEMRI, hospital admissions for malaria in the area have decreased from 18.43 per 1000 children in 2003 to 3.42 in 2007 (divided by 5 in 4 years).
 Even so, we do recommend the use of prophylaxis to prevent malaria while you are in a malaria zone, but feel free to contact us should you have any questions in this regard.
-We can recommend to you which prophylaxis to take and where to buy it as well as homeopathic alternatives.
+We can recommend to you which prophylaxis to take and where to buy it.
+There are also homeopathic alternatives such as ‘Neem’ mentioned in this paper.

 Can you comment on the general safety of Distant Relatives and Kilifi?